3.5 Formulas and Mathematical Expressions

 This image is not accessible because screen readers are unable to read it.
 Some students require a black background with white text.
 Contrast tools can convert actual text and backgrounds to meet this requirement, however they often cannot convert pictures of text in this same way.
 Similarly, images of text are not easily scaled larger, compared to true text.
 Thankfully, there are a few ways to make formulas and mathematical expressions accessible.

-Build equations using the Canvas Math Equation tool.
-Canvas has a built-in tool to create complex equations using text entry.
+✅ Build equations using a dedicated math editor tools (like the Canvas Math Equation tool).
+Canvas has a built-in tool to create complex equations using text entry, as does Microsoft Word.
 The tool will allow you to display equations properly, while also ensuring they can be scaled and read aloud by screen readers.

 Web Resources

-To learn the essentials of the Canvas Math Equation tool, please review How do I use the Math Editor in the Rich Content Editor as an instructor?
+To learn the essentials of the Canvas Math Equation tool, please review How do I use the math Equation Editor in the Rich Content Editor as an instructor?

-If you prefer to write your mathematical expressions using LaTeX, see the following blog post from the USask Distance Education Unit for more information on how to do this in the Canvas LMS: Writing Mathematical Expressions in Canvas Using LaTeX
+If you prefer to write your mathematical expressions using LaTeX, see Canvas Equation Editor Tips: Math Expressions Using LaTeX as well as the blog post Writing Mathematical Expressions in Canvas Using LaTeX.

 Write alt text for images of equations.
 If you are not using the Math Equation tool, you might write alt text (or alternative text) that describes the equation in the image.
 See the chapter titled Images and Alt Text to learn about alt text and general best practices around offering it.